whitneyburton/portfolios/students/1507/jeff-ruane/20160122-jeff_ruane-m4.markdown

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/revenge_of_idea_box.markdown)
 * [Heroku Deployment](https://jbrr-ideabox2.herokuapp.com)

 In this project, I made IdeaBox again using jQuery, AJAX, and a Rail API.
 I was evaluated by Lovisa and received a total score of 148/150.
+This project was definitely stressful, it felt like being thrown into the deep end of the pool, similar to module 1.
+In the end, I walked away with a much better understanding of AJAX and jQuery, and was starting to feel more comfortable with JavaScript in general, although I think that Game Time really started to solidify some concepts (and syntax) for me.

 * Data Model: 5
 * Viewing Ideas: 9